« Return to Directory

  Hospice Volunteer (bedside): 2005 to Present

- End-Of-Life Counseling: Advance Care Directives & Living Wills, "Do Not Resuscitate/Do Not Intubate", Durable Power of Attorney for Healthcare & Financial Affairs
+ End-of-life Counseling: Advance Care Directives & Living Wills, "Do Not Resuscitate/Do Not Intubate", Durable Power of Attorney for Healthcare & Financial Affairs

 PRESENTATIONS: